isaacmg/model_agnostic_prediction/readme.md

 * Same high level functions regardless of backend framework (i.e. preprocess, predict, process_response)

 * Provide a standard template which users can extend for their model's specific functionality.

+* Easy to use preprocessing functions that user can tweak depending on their model.

+* A model library (of filled out templates pre-setup) so user can deploy standard models easily onto Flask/Django.

 # Examples